 Managing the debt of someone that has deceased and learning how debt collection works for that person can be a tough and confusing affair.
 Here's a breakdown of how the process works to better clarify for those dealing with the debts of someone that has died.

 Coping with the death of a family member is no walk in the park.
-Throw in a collector breathing down the neck of mourning relatives compelling them to pay the outstanding debts of the deceased and you have absolute mayhem!
+But if you throw in a deceased credit report and a debt collector breathing down the neck of mourning relatives, compelling them to pay the outstanding debts of the deceased, you can have absolute mayhem!

 Debt collection and debt collectors

 Debt collection is the process of pursuing and recovering debts owed by individuals or businesses.
 Debt collectors are persons or agencies in the business of collecting debts owed to others.

 According to the Fair Debt Collection Practices Act (FDCPA), debt collectors include collection agencies, lawyers who collect debts on a regular basis, and companies that buy delinquent debts in order to collect them.